 You’ll also want to make sure that you do your keyword research.
 If you’re trying to rank for a specific term or want to be a featured snippet for a particular search or question, it’s important to research Google keywords and craft your content and code accordingly.

-Snippets aren’t the only thing to consider when building your website pages, but they are an increasingly important part of search, as they offer customers context and information needed to make a decision.
-In an increasingly data saturated and competitive business landscape, well-crafted Google search snippet can help set your business apart at the first stage of a customers’ search, laying the foundation for interactions with and impressions of your brand.
+Snippets aren’t the only thing to consider when building your website pages, but they are an increasingly important part of the search, as they offer customers context and information needed to make a decision.
+In an increasingly data-saturated and competitive business landscape, well-crafted Google search snippet can help set your business apart at the first stage of a customers’ search, laying the foundation for interactions with and impressions of your brand.